 As my career has moved further away from book publishing, I find I often have to “give” on some formatting because I am far from the last person who will make changes to the content.
 For instance, I may not fuss about bad table breaks in one subsection because an earlier subsection is being revised, and I have no way of knowing what the final content will be.
 I could lock in page or section breaks, sure.
 But that approach can introduce other problems for those who come after me.
 Not all of my clients have time for formatting niceties, and they don’t want layout complications during their final push.

 Overall, my clients are my final rule-breaking guides.
 Usually I work for entrepreneurs who are unfamiliar with the existence, much less the purpose, of style.
 Their content is heavy with jargon and the assumption of prior knowledge.
 Their time for review is limited.
 They hire me to make sure their content is as engaging and approachable as possible while still being accurate.
 Anything extra does not serve my clients’ goals, customers, or budgets.
 So when choosing how to edit their work, I am careful to apply rules that clarify and improve and avoid those that cost more than they are worth.

 Molly McBeath was originally trained as a research scientist and cut her technical teeth on water quality, electrochemistry, and nuclear waste remediation.
 Realizing that she was happier at the keyboard than in a lab coat, she transitioned to technical writing and editing.
 Now she combines her scientific training with persuasive writing techniques to tell meaningful stories with a technical twist.

 This article originally appeared in Networking News, the Professional Editors Network’s members-only newsletter.
-Join PEN today to get the newsletter in your inbox every month—plus access to our archive of past issues.
+Join PEN today to get every issue of the newsletter in your inbox—plus access to our archive of past issues.